WillemOuwerkerk/noForth-T-hardware-examples-RP2040/Pico-kit-examples/nRF24/readme.md

 To load a first demo load these files in the given order:
-- SPI0 driver
+- The SPI0 driver
-- nRF24L01+ driver
+- The nRF24L01+ driver
-- Range checker G2553 usci.f
+- From the Test folder: Range checker G2553 usci.f
+- Finally run the program CHECK this scans for carriers on all valid channels

 ***
 ### Pico-kit with connected nRF24L01+ ##